Spelling variations: Haim, Chaim, Haym Avraham

 The Bulgarian Maccabi was the most Zionist-leaning of the Jewish Sports organizations at the time, and, in 1903, the year this photograph was taken, gymnasts from Bulgaria performed for the delegates of the Sixth Zionist Congress.
 It is quite likely that Haim attended the 1903 Congress with the Maccabi group.
 Sarah Cohen Eldar recollected that Haim attended several Congresses, although I have only found evidence of him attending the 1913 Congress.

-Haim Abraham, Ruschuk
+Haim Abraham, Rustchuk

-Haim Abraham, Ruschuk.
+Haim Abraham, Rustchuk.
 March 16, 1903.

 Photo collection Iris Eldar Nir and Jabotinsky Archives

-Haim Abraham, Ruschuk
+Haim Abraham, Rustchuk

 Signature on the back: "Heinrich Abraham", as Haim called himself then.
 March 16, 1903.